 This Taylor Swift fan sign is a great example of good design.
 The letters are huge and bold so they’re readable from far away.
 It only uses two colors — red and black — and the decoration (two sparkly hearts) is minimal.
 Although a sign like this may seem less creative than the 1D sign above, simplicity is the winner when it comes to concert signs.

 See how much easier to read this Ed Sheeran fan sign is than that first One Direction one?
 Even if you’re sitting far back, Ed has a way better chance at reading these black-on-orange letters.

 Thinking of something quick and quippy for your sign to say is the hardest part!

 Once you know what you want your sign to say, it’s time to get started.

 Part of the reason people use skinny, small letters on their concert signs is because it’s easy — just grab a marker and go!
 But taking the time to make bigger, thicker letters will make all the difference in having a sign that’ll get you noticed.

 If you ordered a multi-pack of colored poster board or have some extra construction paper lying around, consider tracing letters onto this paper and then cutting them out and gluing them to your sign.
 You can also print large letters out on computer paper and cut those.
 Use a very thick font to achieve the desired result.

 Don’t want to spend the time tracing and cutting?
-Buy this inexpensive pack of pre-made poster letters in neon colors that you can just peel and stick down.
+Buy this inexpensive pack of pre-made poster letters that you can just peel and stick down.